Ahrefs Review: Keywords, Backlinks, And Ranking Made Easy?

 As long as you aren't an agency owner, Link Building Monster, or Content Production Machine, then there are probably more cost-effective options than Ahrefs for you.

 If you do find yourself in one of these categories, then Ahrefs will be your best option.

-You can click here to start your Ahrefs trial if you're an agency, Link Building Monster, or Content Production Machine.click here to get a 7 day trial for $7
+You can click here to get started with Ahrefs if you're an agency, Link Building Monster, or Content Production Machine.Click here to get started with Ahrefs

 If you aren't one of those things and are just now starting your business or are under the $1000 per month mark, I recommend that you take a bit of inspiration from Spencer's story: how the road to entrepreneurship isn't easy, but it's worth it.